Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Methodology and Data Sets

-In order to simulate a label-deficient scenario where most of the data is unlabelled and only a small amount of labelled data is available, a label-deficient version of the Speech Commands V2 data set is created.
-This is done by randomly splitting the training set such that \SI{80}{\percent} of the training set is set aside for unlabelled pretraining and the remaining \SI{20}{\percent} is used as the labelled training set.
+For training and evaluation of the \gls*{kws} model, we use a label-deficient version of the Google Speech Commands V2 data set \cite{speechcommandsv2}, consisting of 105829 \SI{1}{\second} recordings of 35 different keywords.
+To simulate a label-deficient scenario where most of the data is unlabelled and only a small amount of labelled data is available, we randomly split the original training set such that \SI{80}{\percent} (\SI{18.8}{\hour}) of the original training set is set aside for unlabelled pretraining and the remaining \SI{20}{\percent} (\SI{4.7}{\hour}) is used as the labelled training set.
 The resulting splits and their number of examples are summarized in \Cref{tab:speech_commands_splits}.

-In addition to the Speech Commands pretraining set, we also carry out experiments using Librispeech 100-hour clean \cite{librispeech} training set for pretraining, in order to test the effect of using data that is not domain-specific for pretraining.
+In addition to the Speech Commands pretraining set, we also carry out experiments using Librispeech \cite{librispeech} \SI{100}{\hour} clean training set for unlabelled pretraining, in order to test the effect of using a larger data set that is not domain-specific for pretraining.